MSc International Construction Management by distance learning

 For detailed information on units offered, visit our programme catalogue.

 Residential schools form a compulsory part of the MSc/PGDip programme and take place at the University of Bath, Canada and Tanzania.
 They provide an excellent opportunity to meet fellow students and staff as well as to participate in skills development exercises, workshops and lectures based on the material within the units.
 The schools are taught by unit tutors, University staff and industry professionals and form an integral part of the MSc/PGDip programme.

-You are expected to attend 14 days as part of the MSc/PGDip programme, consisting of the Introductory Workshop, Summer School 1 & 2, Dissertation Workshop.
+You are expected to attend 14 days as part of the MSc/PGDip programme, consisting of the Introductory Workshop, Residential 1 & 2, Dissertation Workshop.

 Attendance at the introductory workshop is compulsory at the start of the programme.
 If you are unable to attend this session at the start of your registration, you can request to defer to the next cohort.